 - In Investment, it is not about the money you invest.
 It’s all about how long you invest, hold, and what percentage is the return.

 - Considering the above points, instead of investing in gold in the long run, you can invest in the equity market.
-Especially, in passive mutual fund (Index Funds) which can give you an annualized return of 12% P.A.
+Especially, in passive mutual funds (Index Funds) which can give you an annualized return of 12% P.A.

 - Above all, Gold is essential in every family.
 Every family should have some part of Gold.